navining/blog/_posts/2020-04-02-Function-Call-Heap-and-Stack.md

 mov dword ptr[ebp-0Ch], eax # assign return value
 ```

-Now the stack frame remains the same as initally.
+Now the stack frame remains the same as initially.
 All memories related to the called function has been eliminated.

 ![function-call-6](../img/cpp/function-call-6.png)

 ### At Last

 This is all about the underlying principle of function call and return.
-Now we are able to answer these two questions at the begining.
+Now we are able to answer these two questions at the beginning.
 You may also figure out what's the problem in the following code, and how to avoid this in your own codes.

 ```c++
 int* foo() {